Suddenly (LeAnn Rimes song)

 "Suddenly" is a song by American country music artist LeAnn Rimes, released as the third and final single from her fifth studio album Twisted Angel (2002) on February 24, 2003.
 The song was written by Desmond Child and Andreas Carlsson and produced by the former along with Peter Amato and Gregg Pagani.
 The song was included in the soundtrack for the 2003 box-office bomb View from the Top.

 It was a commercial failure, only peaking within the top forty in New Zealand and Scotland.
 In the US, the song peaked at number 43 on the US Hot Country Songs chart.
 Two music videos were filmed for the song, both of which were directed by Cameron Casey.

 Commercial performance

-Europe
+In the United States, "Suddenly" debuted on the Billboard Hot Country Singles & Tracks chart on the week of March 8, 2003, at number 54.
+It reached a peak of number 43 on the chart the week of May 3, 2003, spending 15 weeks on the Hot 100.
+"Suddenly" debuted and peaked at number 53 on the Australian ARIA Singles Chart.
+In neighboring New Zealand, "Suddenly" debuted at number 46 on the New Zealand Singles Chart on May 11, 2003.
+It spent 10 weeks on the chart in total and peaked at number 24, becoming Rimes's third entry after "Can't Fight the Moonlight" and "Life Goes On".